resilience-me/thing/README.md

         char arguments[256];     // Adjusted size for arguments to utilize remaining space char signature[32];      // SHA-256 hash signature for verification } Datagram;

+### Opcodes

+Tentatively, the opcodes will be divided between client and server opcodes.
+0-127 will be client opcodes and 128-255 will be server opcodes.

+1. SET_TRUSTLINE
+Opcode Value: 0x01
+Description: Sets or updates a trustline to a person.
+Parameters Encoding:
+username (32 byte)
+size (64 byte)

+2. GET_TRUSTLINE
+Opcode Value: 0x02
+Description: Retrieves size of trustline to a person.
+Parameters Encoding:
+username (32 byte)

+[...]

+128. SET_TRUSTLINE
+Opcode Value: 0x80
+Description: Synchronize trustline update between two accounts Parameters Encoding: username (32 byte) size (64 byte)